Aoussiad-Mehdi/Clock-using-moment.js/README.md

 # Clock-using-moment.js
-Biulding a Clock using moment.js.
+Building a Clock using moment.js.